 2. Vietnamese pomelo skin sweet soup (Chè bưởi)

-Vietnamese people have created pomelo skin sweet soup – a very delicious dessert recipe from pomelo skin, which is sometimes thrown away, peeled mung bean, coconut milk, tapioca starch, peanut, sugar, salt.
-The perfect mix of chewy, crunchy, and juicy pomelo skin seeds or juliennes coated with tapioca flour, sweet and smooth mung bean sweet soup, greasy coconut milk sauce, crisp crushed peanuts and cool shaved (cubed) ice can surprise any person thanks to the great taste.
+Vietnamese pomelo sweet soup (Che buoi) – a very delicious dessert recipe from pomelo skin, which is sometimes thrown away, peeled mung bean, coconut milk, tapioca starch, peanut, sugar, salt.
+The perfect mix of chewy, crunchy, and juicy pomelo skin seeds or juliennes coated with tapioca flour, sweet and smooth mung bean sweet soup, greasy coconut milk sauce, crisp crushed peanuts, and cool shaved (cubed) ice can surprise any person thanks to the great taste.
 One of the highlights of this dessert is the way they prepare and coat bitter, spongy pomelo skin and make cubes or juliennes which are chewy outside and crunchy inside.
 Another highlight of the sweet soup is its typical smell which comes from pomelo skin and peanuts.
 It can be served hot or cold with ice.
-The fragrant and tasty is a worth a try in Vietnam.
+The fragrant and tasty is worth a try in Vietnam.

 3. Vietnamese glutinous rice dumplings in syrup (Chè trôi nước)